-In this week’s episode, join hosts Claudiu Murariu, CEO and Co-Founder of InnerTrends, Arpit Choudhury, Founder of Data-led Academy, and special guest Scott Desgrosseilliers, CEO of Wicked Reports, as they discuss marketing attribution: why it is important, who should care about it, what are other attribution challenges one should be aware of, key elements of attribution and so much more.
+In this week’s episode, join special guest Scott Desgrosseilliers, CEO of Wicked Reports, and hosts Claudiu Murariu, CEO and Co-Founder of InnerTrends, and Arpit Choudhury, Founder of Data-led Academy, as they discuss marketing attribution: why it is important, who should care about it, what are other attribution challenges one should be aware of, key elements of attribution and so much more.

 What is marketing attribution?

 Marketing attribution, or marketing attribution modelling, is the analytical science that helps marketers to identify the ROI on their marketing investment, by getting insights into what touchpoint or combination of touchpoints influences the potential customer towards a goal completion or a specific conversion.

 With a far from linear buying process and conflicting information from advertising platforms, marketing attribution is a must today, yet not all marketers are doing it, or are not doing it right.
 Let’s dive into the discussion and understand more about attribution.

 Why is marketing attribution important?